Climate of Grand Forks, North Dakota: Temperature

 Grand Forks lies in the middle of the North American continent on low-lying, flat land.
 Since it is located in the Great Plains, it has an extreme continental climate, in that there are great differences between summer and winter temperatures.
 As there are no nearby mountain ranges or bodies of water to ameliorate the winter climatic conditions, Grand Forks lies exposed to numerous weather systems including bitterly cold Arctic high pressure systems.
+Additionally, it resides in Lake Agassiz, putting it at an elevation of approximately 800 feet which is lower than the surrounding area, allowing denser cold air masses to settle and linger in the area.
 This can result in bone-chilling temperatures as early as the end of October, followed by bitter cold temperatures and readings during December, January and February.
 During these three months, the high reaches freezing on only 18 days, and the low falls below 0 F for 50 days per year.
 Cold weather and snow will occasionally extend into April, although in general the winter weather begins to moderate in late February or early March.
 The lowest temperature ever recorded was -43 F, most recently on January 30, 2004.

 Summers are typically warm with varying degrees of humidity.
 Depending on the year, warm weather can continue beyond to October, or come to an abrupt end soon after Labor Day.
 The city often receives an Indian Summer, when summer weather returns briefly after the first frosts, in mid to late October, or even early November.
 The highest temperature ever recorded in Grand Forks was 109 F on July 6, 1936.